 Furthermore on those sites the sun always shines and there are no obstacle in front of the plane!
 This is not reality, my intention was to create a site that show the core issue of what it is to be a spotter, low skies, rainy days and lamppost in the bottom of the picture.

 The most of my pictures would ever have a chance to be accepted on the flight pages, but mine photo has been edited as well!
-I still use the old version of Lightroom 3.0 and a old version of Photoshop, and i normally use the same settings and convert up to 15 to 30 photo at the same time. and use Photoshop to resize and give the photo some sharpening that’s all.
+I still use the old version of Lightroom 3.0 and a old version of Photoshop, and I normally use the same settings and convert up to 15 to 30 photo at the same time.
+Then I use Photoshop to resize and give the photo some sharpening that’s all.
 After a spotting trip I normally can edited 45 pictures in one hours.

 I’m in my fifties and I have been an aviation enthusiast since 1989 where I took my first pictures in Copenhagen Airport.
 That means that I got a lot of paper pitures of planes in absoulutly no order.
 I still remember the reason why I took out to the airport and that was to find out of how the airplane I should fly whith looks like. during the few hours i spent looking and took some photo, i heard the “old” spotters talk about what they expected later in the week.
-I sounds interessting and I drow out to airport again two days later just to see a lot of photographpers talking about the special color schems the plane had. in the next couple of week I joined the plane spottrer community and I more or less vist one country every year to take pictures of planes.
+I sounds interessting and I drow out to airport again two days later just to see a lot of photographpers talking about the special color schems the plane had. in the next couple of week I joined the plane spotter community and I more or less vist one country every year to take pictures of planes.

 Do I still have some objectives to achives?
 Yes, my intentione is in the nearest future to visit Tokyo Narita and Tokyo Haneda and I have never lost the idea to visit Achorage Airport in Alaska.